-Artillery preserved in St. Lucia
+Artillery preserved on the island of St. Lucia

 Artillery in St. Lucia